tbenade/wercker-devcenter/source/articles/faq/index.md

 If you want to run tests on a public/open source library, but have no permissions on the project: you could fork it and add that project to wercker.

+### When I `git push` my code, builds aren't triggered on wercker.
+What's up?

+It is probably the case that you have added an application to wercker of which you are not the owner/admin on GitHub, just a collaborator.
+As a collaborator you are not allowed to set the webhooks on your repository that wercker needs for triggering builds.

+To clarify, if user A is collaborator on the repository of user B (the owner account).
+A is not allowed to set hooks, only B is.

+There are two solutions

+1. You can change the user B account on GitHub to an organisation account.
+This would allow you to not be a collaborator on the repository of user B, but an administrator.
+Which has the rights to set an hook.

+2. User B (the owner account) adds the application to wercker and makes you a team member at wercker.

+We're sorry about this, but GitHub's permission model isn't fine-grained enough to make this work out of the box.

 ### What happens to my code when I run a build?
 Simplified we: